On the computation of geometric features of spectra of linear operators on Hilbert spaces: Main Results: The Foundations of Computing Geometric Features of Spectra

-It is straightforward to build a height three tower for this problem based on \texttt{LebSpec}, the algorithm constructed in Theorem \ref{Leb_1}.
-This relies on \textit{monotonicity} of \texttt{LebSpec}.
-The next theorem shows that this is basic - even for the set of diagonal self-adjoint bounded operators.
-This demonstrates just how hard it is to answer decision problem questions about the spectrum with finite amounts of information, particularly when the questions involve a tool such as Lebesgue measure, which ignores countable sets.
+It is straightforward to build a family of algorithms that converge in three successive limits for this problem using the algorithm constructed in Theorem \ref{Leb_1} and its monotonicity.
+The next theorem shows that this is optimal, even for the set of diagonal self-adjoint bounded operators.
+This demonstrates how hard it is to solve decision problems about the spectrum with finite amounts of information, particularly when the problems involve an object that ignores countable sets, such as the Lebesgue measure.